cloudstateio/samples-java-shoppingcart/README.md

 `https://<project-name>.us-east1.apps.lbcs.dev/pages/index.html`

-You should now see the front end chat interface.
+You should now see the shopping cart interface.

 ## Maintenance notes